Research Enhancement Assistance Program (REAP)

 To facilitate “team science” at HSC, the Division of Research and Innovation (DRI), working with the President’s Research Council (PRC) and the DRI Research Advisory Committee (RAC), has developed a new initiative to support this approach.
 This Program Announcement (HSC-TS- 001) will provide developmental support for a project or program that will ultimately result in a competitive and fundable grant application to an external funding agency that provides significant direct and indirect funding to establish a major ongoing and sustainable initiative of strategic HSC research interest.
 The proposal will be evaluated based on the merit of the scientific idea, and the strength and synergy of the proposed team.
 Awards are for a two-year, non-renewable period.

-This program has the HSC values of Collaboration and Be Visionary as its underpinnings, with two opportunity pathways:
+This program has the HSC values of Better Together and Be Curious as its underpinnings for the current funding priorities:

-• Collaboration among team members to develop a project requiring interdisciplinary skills and approaches that are essential to exploring and/or developing a novel approach and solution to an existing problem within a defined area of strategic research interest to HSC.
+- Collaboration among team members to develop a project requiring interdisciplinary skills and approaches that are essential to exploring and/or developing a novel approach and solution to an existing problem within a defined area of strategic research interest to HSC and/or UNT System.
 The current Research Areas of Strength at HSC, among many, include:

 P01 / P20—multidisciplinary, multi-project research program headed by a PI or PIs who bring in other investigators to conduct research projects and share resources toward a common program goal.